Keeping your Workplace Safe and Secure: The Ultimate Guide

 When surveying the building, look out for areas that are not in plain view (did you notice the darker corners?
 It helps to keep the building well lit at all times).

-Anything that could be used to hide a person (e.g. a darkened corridor, too much foliage outside the building, even vehicles parked too close to an entrance/fire exit) could be used as cover for a burglar.
+Anything that could be used to hide a person (e.g. a darkened corridor, too much foliage outside the building, vehicles parked too close to an entrance, a fire extinguisher propping open a fire exit) could be used as cover for a burglar.